zscale/libcstable/README.md

 libcstable allows you to write and read cstables (columnar storage tables).

-A cstable is a disk-based data structure that stores a list of records.
+A cstable is a disk-based data structure that stores a collection of "records".
-Each record must adhere to a strict schema.
-Nesting and repetition within records is fully supported.
-This means you can store, for example, arbitrarily JSON objects or protobufs message as records.
+The cstable has a strict schema which each record must adhere to.
+Nesting and repetition within records is fully supported - this means you can store, for example, arbitrarily JSON objects or protobufs message in a cstable.

 The layout of the data on disk is "column oriented", i.e. rather than storing a list of records, one record after another, we store a list of "columns", one column after another.
 A column contains the values of a particular field from _all records_.

-This concept is best illustrated by example

 The key features of libcstable: